pigeonposse/creatium/README.md

 ## 🚀 Usage

-Create a cli and a library project with `creatium-monorepo`
+Create a cli and a library project with `creatium`

 Simple usage example: